tvpollet/tvpollet.github.io/_pages/thesis_projects.md

 Have a look [here](https://libguides.library.kent.edu/SPSS/RecodeVariables){:target="_blank"}.

 ## Recoding missing with value.
-If you did not manage to put a 'force' choice in Qualtrics, you will end up with the rare missings.
-Often you'll want to replace a few missing cases with the means.
+If you did not manage to put a 'forced' choice in Qualtrics, you will end up with the rare missings.
+Often you will want to replace a few missing cases with the means.
 Have a look [here](http://www.unige.ch/ses/sococ/cl/spss/trans/recodem.html){:target="_blank"}.

 ## Missings.
 Have a look [here](https://www.spss-tutorials.com/spss-missing-values-tutorial/).
 Note that summing across missings will create problems, look at [this](https://www.spss-tutorials.com/spss-sum-cautionary-note/).